Do You Need an EIN for an LLC: Everything You Need To Know

 If you apply through fax and mention your fax number, you can expect to receive your EIN through a return fax within four days of applying.
 The time it takes to process a mailed application is often unpredictable.

 If you need help with the question, “Do you need an EIN for an LLC?” you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.